 - Prior to enrolling in any degree-applicable courses, you must possess a 4-year regionally accredited US bachelor’s degree or its foreign equivalent.
 Foreign bachelor’s degrees must be evaluated for equivalency.

 - You cannot already have or be in the process of earning a master’s degree in journalism or a related field.
 Check your eligibility.

-Earning Your Way In
+Earning Your Way In — Courses Required for Admission

-To begin the admission process, you simply register — no application needed— for the following two, graduate-level degree courses (available online):
+To begin the admission process, you simply register — no application required — for the following two, four-credit, graduate-level degree courses (available online).

 - You have two attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
-The proseminar cannot be more than two years old at the time of application.
+The proseminar cannot be more than 2 years old at the time of application.

 The two courses don’t need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 During the semester of your second degree course, submit the official application to the program.